lkerr/groundfish-MSE/documentation/econ_module.md

 ### To do and known bugs
+* needs to do state dependence properly.

 * **runEcon_module.R :**
   * Needs to be cleaned up.
-Uses about 4-6gb of memory.
+Uses about 8gb of memory.
   * Needs to be sped up.
     * The tidyverse version took approx 48sec/yr.
     * The revised data.table version takes 19 seconds/yr (depending on how often fisheries are closed).
 I should probably profile the code to speed it up.
-  * Does not yet incorporate catch/landings multipliers.
-So that's a big problem.
-Will need to add the multiplier data, code to integrate, test, and adjust.
   * Doesn't read/use IJ1 trawl survey index(biomass index computed on Jan 1).
   * does not store fishery revenue anywhere, just overwrites it.
   * slowest parts are eproduction, etargeting, and randomdraw.